Answers to Frequently Asked Questions: NIGMS Undergraduate and Predoctoral Cross-Disciplinary NRSA Training Programs (T32/T34)

 Final RPPR is required for any grant that is terminated and is due within 120 calendar days of the end of the project period.

-The progress report should cover the period from the last Notice of Grant Award to the time of writing/submitting the report.
+For the first year, the report should cover the dates from the Notice of Award until the time of submitting the award.

-For example, since NIGMS requests the progress reports for G-RISE T32s on September 15, this will cover the period from May 1 of that year to September 15.
-However, subsequent progress reports should include information from the date of the previous progress report.
+For example, since NIGMS requests the progress reports for G-RISE T32s on September 15, in the first year of the award the RPPR will cover the period from May 1 of that year to September 15.
+New awards or those in the first year of their grant cycle may have less to report on in the first progress report.
+Future progress reports should include information from the date of the previous progress report submission.

 All progress reports require use of the Research Performance Progress Report (RPPR) module to submit annual progress reports.
 See information and resources on the RPPR, including the current RPPR Instruction Guide.